awsdocs/amazon-cloudwatch-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 Only the AWS services that you're using send metrics to Amazon CloudWatch\.

+For a list of AWS services that send metrics to CloudWatch, see [AWS Services That Publish CloudWatch Metrics](aws-services-cloudwatch-metrics.md)\.
+From this page, you can also see the metrics and dimensions that are published by each of those services\.

 **To view available metrics by namespace and dimension using the console**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.